Nuclear Strike: Development

 The game is the second 32-bit Strike game: the sequel to Soviet Strike and the fifth installment in the Strike series, which began with Desert Strike on the Sega Genesis.
-It was developed at Electronic Arts' Granite Bay Software, by a 50 member team led by producer Michael Kosaka and including the same core group of designers, programmers, artists and composers that developed Soviet Strike.
+It was developed at Electronic Arts' Granite Bay Software, by a 50-member team led by producer Michael Kosaka and including the same core group of designers, programmers, artists and composers that developed Soviet Strike.
 Series creator Mike Posehn received royalties for Nuclear Strike but did not work on programming the game.
 The game retained Soviet Strike's engine, with several modifications.
 The development team increased the frame rate by 25% over its predecessor, resulting in a faster and smoother feel.
 The game streams the environment from its CD, resulting in no perceptible loading time, while the terrain itself is persistent: damage such as cratering remains for the duration of play.
 The team improved the artificial intelligence and added more camera angles, though the game like its predecessors still eschews any in-cockpit perspective.

 Soviet Strike received criticism regarding the player's limited view of the surroundings and attacks from the enemies found there.
 To offset this potential problem, the developers added a radar to the HUD, which displayed surrounding enemies to the player.
 Gamers also criticized the difficulty of Soviet Strike.
 A high difficulty level being traditional to the Strike series, the team did not wish to alienate long-term fans by making Nuclear Strike directly easier, but instead made it more accessible, using such devices as the new radar, a new compass indicating the direction of the next objective and more visual and audio clues.
 Producer Kosaka explained: "A lot of the stuff we couldn't fit in [Soviet Strike] is going in this one".
 The team added several new vehicles, as well as continuing the occasional real time strategy sections found in Soviet Strike.
 The jets proved problematic in early testing due to their speed, but appeared in the final game.
 Heat-seeking missiles were among the new additions, as was a proprietary technology termed the Interactive Music System.
 This generates more intense music depending on the level of action occurring in-game.
 Palomar Studios created the full motion video, for which some footage was shot in both Thailand and the Bronson Cave, used as the Batcave in the 1960s television incarnation of Batman.
 This latter shoot also employed a live tiger.

-Initially only the PlayStation version and a PC port were planned, but the game appeared on the Nintendo 64 in 1999 as Nuclear Strike 64.
-The PC port was developed by EA Tiburon, with both the PlayStation original and PC published by Electronic Arts in 1997.
+Initially only the PlayStation version and a Windows port were planned, but the game appeared on the Nintendo 64 in 1999 as Nuclear Strike 64.
+The Windows port was developed by EA Tiburon, with both the original PlayStation and Windows versions published by Electronic Arts in 1997.
 Nuclear Strike 64 was developed by Pacific Coast Power & Light and published by THQ.
 Another sequel provisionally titled Future Strike was later planned, but the game was eventually released as Future Cop: LAPD, a mech-based shooter game.